 SNAP Host Sites

-SNAP Host Sites are the organizations that host SNAP Members for 11 months (full-term) or 5 months (half-term) of service.
+SNAP Host Sites are the organizations that host SNAP Members for 5 1/2 or 11 months of service.
 These organizations include environmental nonprofit organizations, state and public agencies, land trusts, and federal agencies.
 At these host sites, SNAP Members carry out meaningful service projects.
 Host sites are expected to provide a site supervisor/mentor to guide and train the Members and to provide the service resources necessary for projects.

-There are 15 Partner Organizations hosting 28 SNAP Members for the 2018-19 SNAP Program throughout the Sierra Nevada.
+There are 15 Partner Organizations hosting 25 SNAP Members for the 2019-20 SNAP Program throughout the Sierra Nevada, and we are looking for new host sites for 2020 Half Term Members.
 Members are hosted at nonprofit organizations, public agencies, and land trusts.

 American Rivers (Nevada City)